Crab Au Gratin

 2 cloves of minced garlic

-1 quart Half & Half
+1 quart Half and Half

-3-5 cups finely shredded cheddar cheese
+3-5 cups finely shredded Cheddar cheese

 Green onions – chopped for mixture and garnish